Remote and virtual tower: Development and validation

 DLR Institute of Flight Guidance, Saab Group, LVF, Indra and DFS have been the major driving forces behind the Remote Tower development, and are all represented in the SESAR Joint Undertaking projects, SAAB through North European ATM Industry Group (NATMIG) and LFV NORACON.

 During ATC Global in Amsterdam in 8–10 March 2011, SESAR Joint Undertaking had a ceremony where Project 6.9.3 'Remote & Virtual Tower' was given the award for 'most advanced for deployment'.
-The prize was presented by Executive Director of SESAR Joint Undertaking, Mr Patrick Ky, and received by Project 6.9.3 Project Manager Mr Göran Lindqvist, NORACON.
+The prize was presented by executive director of SESAR Joint Undertaking, Mr Patrick Ky, and received by Project 6.9.3 Project Manager Mr Göran Lindqvist, NORACON.

 In June 2016, Irish Aviation Authority was granted SESAR Joint Undertaking funding for remote tower demonstration.
 Upon validating single mode operations, the project tested multiple remote tower operations (MRTO) to provide services for Shannon and Cork simultaneously.
 The Dublin-based centre used SAAB-engineered technology.

-In Scotland, Highlands and Islands Airports Limited (HIAL) plans to relocate 5 of their 11 towers (Inverness, 31,338 aircraft movements in 2019; Dundee, 43,354 a/c movements; Sumburgh, 18,056 a/c movements; Kirkwall, 14,247 a/c movements; Stornoway, 9444 a/c movements in 2019) to a remote tower centre in Inverness.
-The Combined Surveillance Centre (CSC) £34 million project is the largest in the UK.
-The first airport is expected to be operational in 2023, the last in 2027.
+In Scotland, Highlands and Islands Airports Limited (HIAL) planned to relocate 5 of their 11 towers (Inverness, 31,338 aircraft movements in 2019; Dundee, 43,354 a/c movements; Sumburgh, 18,056 a/c movements; Kirkwall, 14,247 a/c movements; Stornoway, 9444 a/c movements in 2019) to a remote tower centre in Inverness.
+The Combined Surveillance Centre (CSC) £34 million project was the largest in the UK.
+The first airport was expected to be operational in 2023, the last in 2027.
+However, due to staff protests and subsequent reduction in funding, with almost £10 million spent, the project was cancelled on 24 August 2022.